voidtuxic/input2midi/README.md

 Useless tool to transform any physical input into a midi signal output through a virtual port.
 Works on MacOS >= 10.13.x, should work on Linux with JACK, but untested.
-Should gracefully (no) crash on Windows.
+Works on Windows with a few tricks.

 ## Current limitations